maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 ### Spring MVC

 * PathPatternParser by default (with the ability to opt into PathMatcher).
+* Integration with Micrometer [Context Propagation](https://github.com/micrometer-metrics/context-propagation#context-propagation-library) for `Flux` and `Mono` return values from controller methods.
 * Removal of outdated Tiles and FreeMarker JSP support.

 ### Spring WebFlux